carlmw/articles/testing_javascript_part2.md

 Assuming you've read the first part you should already have a test suite up and running with your framework of choice.

 ## Mocks
 Mocks replace APIs with fake methods.
 We can use mocks to specify "expectations".
-Expectations allow us to test how our code responds to return values from our mocked API.
+Expectations allows us to ensure that the methods on our API are called correctly.

 ### Benefits:
 * Tests run more quickly
 * Bugs can be traced more easily
-* Tests are easier to understand
+* Tests are easier to read

 Heres an example test utilising a mock:

     module('TeaBreak');

-    test('it should save data', 1, function () {
+    test('enjoy should save data', 1, function () {
       var mock = sinon.mock(Network);

       mock.expects('save')